SunflowerFuchs/fake-sso/readme.md

 ## Installation

-1. Clone this repo
-2. Copy the `.env.example` to `.env` to modify the port it's running on
-3. Copy the `conf/config.ini.example` to `conf/config.ini` to modify various settings
+1. Copy the .env.example to .env
+2. Change variables as needed
-4. Run `docker-compose up -d` to start it up
+3. Run `docker-compose up -d`
+4. Profit

+## Development

+Change the `COMPOSE_FILE` to docker-compose.dev.yml to run the container with the `src/` dir mounted.